edubart/lpegrex/README.md

 ## Goals

-The goal of this library is to extended the LPeg
+The goal of this library is to extend the LPeg
 [re module](http://www.inf.puc-rio.br/~roberto/lpeg/re.html)
 with some minor additions to make easy parsing a whole programming language grammar to an abstract syntax tree